JemCasey/playtesting-bot/README.md

 * Visit the [Discord Developer Application Portal](https://discord.com/developers/applications) and create a bot by clicking the `New Application` button.
 * In the portal, take note of your bot's client secret and application ID ("Client ID") by going to the `OAuth2` panel.
 * Go to the `Bot` panel and take note of your bot's token.
 You may have to reset the token.
+This token is the `DISCORD_TOKEN` that should be used in the `.env` file below, not the client secret from above.
 * Create a file called `.env` in your local clone's root directory.
 * Add the token and application ID to `.env` in the following format: